 They offer some excellent discounts for Seniors (62 and over), plus other perks, throughout the world, although not all hotels offer Senior discount rates all the time.

 To access these special rates, enter the IHG Reservations site.
-Choose where and when you wish to stay.
-And finally, and most importantly, click on ‘More Options’ then under ‘Rate Preference’ select ‘Senior Discount’.
+Choose where and when you wish to stay, and then under ‘Rate Preference’ select ‘Senior Discount’.